Mike's musical career

 Brian Page (vcl), Mike Dawson (gtr), Kevin ?(keys), Pete Broadhurst(?) (drums), Mike Fleming (bass)

 After the demise of Ruffian, I looked around again and found a slot with a band formerly known as the Ant Hill Mob.
 Brian, the vocalist, was also the main songwriter.
 Kevin joined subsequently on keyboards.
-It was while I was with them that I bought the Warwick bass that I still use as my main bass, and played at the Mean Fiddler (managing to break the truss rod on the Warwick immediately before the gig so playing with a rather bowed neck...).
+It was while I was with them that I bought the Warwick bass that I still own, and played at the Mean Fiddler (managing to break the truss rod on the Warwick immediately before the gig so playing with a rather bowed neck).

 Brian moved down to London and the band, once again, folded up.
 Bands seem to have a habit of doing that...